magfest/sideboard/docs/source/index.rst

     ``sideboard.lib.services`` is how your plugin should expose RPC services and consume services exposed by other plugins

-    .. method:: register(module, namespace)
+    .. method:: register(module[, namespace])

         exposes everything in a module (or any object with callable functions)

         :param module: the module you are exposing; any function in this module which is not prefixed with an underscore will be callable
-        :param namespace: the prefix which consumers calling your method over RPC will use
+        :param namespace: the prefix which consumers calling your method over RPC will use; if omitted this defaults to your module name

 After a module has been exposed, its methods can be called by other plugins, for example